 Capa Joins Borderless.Xyz Network, Strengthening Stablecoin Payments In Mexico

-Borderless.xyz , a global payments infrastructure company that enables transactions using stablecoins and real-world assets (RWAs), is excited to welcome Capa , a trusted provider of financial infrastructure in LatAm, with a strong presence in México, to the global stablecoin orchestration network.
-This collaboration enhances the network by integrating Capa's local payment rails, enabling seamless, faster, and more cost-efficient transactions for financial institutions, payments companies, fintechs, and corporates operating in Mexico.

-With this integration, the network gains access to enhanced liquidity, increased reliability, and more flexible counterparty options.
-These advancements support the platform's mission to provide a globally interconnected stablecoin payment ecosystem.
+Kevin Lehtiniitty, CEO of Borderless, commented: "Mexico is a key remittance corridor, particularly with the U.S., where payment companies, fintechs, and businesses are already seeing significant advantages from using stablecoins.
+Capa's market-leading liquidity and competitive FX rates make them an ideal partner for us in the region.
+By integrating their infrastructure into the Borderless network, we're enhancing the liquidity and efficiency of cross-border transactions, helping to lower costs and provide more flexibility for all parties involved."
+Juan Diego Oliva, CEO of Capa, added: "At Capa, our mission is to make financial infrastructure in Latin America programmable, compliant, and easy to access.
+Joining Borderless's global stablecoin network reinforces our commitment to interoperability and efficiency.
+This collaboration is a major step toward simplifying complex payment flows for companies operating between Mexico and the world."

-The addition of Capa to the network is a critical step in ongoing mission to make cross-border payments easier, faster, and more cost-effective.
-By connecting stablecoin innovators and local payment networks across the globe, is building a more inclusive and efficient financial system for businesses and consumers alike.
+The addition of Capa to the Borderless network is a critical step in Borderless's ongoing mission to make cross-border payments easier, faster, and more cost-effective.
+By connecting stablecoin innovators and local payment networks across the globe, Borderless is building a more inclusive and efficient financial system for businesses and consumers alike.

 Legal Disclaimer: